 Skip to main content

-K. Bridget Marshall earned her Doctor of Nursing Practice (DNP) degree from the University of Utah in 2012.
-Prior to obtaining her doctoral degree, she practiced as a master’s prepared pediatric nurse practitioner (PNP) certified in primary care for almost 16 years.
+Dr. Marshall brings many years of clinical experience to the teaching arena.
 Her clinical experience has been in public health, private practice and on an Indian reservation where she was a primary care provider in the women’s and children’s clinic.
-Marshall brings many years of clinical experience to the teaching arena.
-She was responsible for developing the pediatric component of the master’s to DNP curriculum for family nurse practitioners.
-In addition to primary care, She has special interests in the prevention and treatment of childhood obesity, and increasing services to children and families in rural and underserved areas.
-She participates on the Graduate Curriculum Committee and in interprofessional education (IPE) at CMU.
-In addition to service and teaching, Marshall oversees the Objective Structured Clinical Exams (OSCE's) and Telehealth opportunities for graduate nursing students.
-For recent presentations, selected works and examples of scholarship, please see her C.V.
+In addition to primary care, she has special interests in vulnerable populations and increasing services to children and families in rural and underserved areas.
+In the campus community, she participates on several committees including the Graduate Studies Advisory Council, the Graduate Curriculum Committee and in interprofessional education (IPE) at CMU.
+In addition to service and teaching, Marshall oversees the Objective Structured Clinical Exams (OSCE's) and telehealth opportunities for graduate nursing students.
+For recent presentations, grants, selected works and examples of scholarship, please see her Curriculum Vitae.

 K. Bridget Marshall's Curriculum Vitae